 More different payment options for Tenerife buses for Canary Island residents are in the pipeline

-There is a new card only for residents for Euro 47 which is valid for one month a ten point guide for which find here.
+There is a new card only for residents for Euro 47 reduced to Euro 30 which is valid for one month a ten point guide for which find here.
 Then, there's also a monthly resident pensioner card for those that are 65 years or older.
 You can travel into any direction with any of those cards and can go back and forth in one day as much as you want, but proof of permanent residence is required.
 These cards are not transferable, but are valid for all Canary Islands and Tranvias.
 They can't be used for the Teide bus or to the Faro de Teno, just like the Tenmas card.

 Question: Is this blue and white Tenmás card water proof?